mhadam/snowplow.wiki-fork/technical-documentation/3-enrich/Scala-Hadoop-Shred.md

 #### 3.3 Cross-batch natural de-duplication

-#### 3.3 Cross-batch natural de-duplication

 With cross-batch natural de-duplication, we have a challenge: we need to track events across multiple ETL processing batches to detect duplicates.
 We don't need to store the whole event - just the `event_id` and the `event_fingerprint` metadata.
 And we need to store these in a database that allows fast random access - we chose Amazon DynamoDB, a fully managed NoSQL database service.

 ##### DynamoDB table design